 Artefacts have been found on the wreck of a Cromwellian warship which sank in Duart Bay in 1653.
 The Swan was lost (possibly in a storm) whilst on a mission to attack Duart Castle and the pro-Royalist Macleans.
 Identified 4 years ago, the wreck lies in 42 ft of water and changes in the silt have now made it possible for divers to recover various items.
 In August 1996 the binnacle (including the ship's compass) was sent to a laboratory at the National Museum of Scotland.

-For 2014, the castle will be open from 1 April until mid October.
+Duart Castle is usually open from 1 April until mid October.
 Free parking and entry to the grounds.
 Limited disabled access.
 Telephone: 01680 812309

 The castle was used as a location in the 1999 movie Entrapment starring Sean Connery and Catherine Zeta-Jones.

 Photo © The Internet Guide to Scotland 2008

 The ferry arrives here from Oban.
 There is a tourist information centre, inn, filling station, cafe, grocers & post office, as well as a swimming pool and golf course.
 Cycle hire is available from Kells Gallery & Crafts (tel: 01680 812580).

 The Craignure Producers' Market is usually held monthly on Sunday afternoons from April to September in Craignure Village Hall.
 There's also a Christmas market for crafts and local produce.
 Tel: 01680 812028.

 The small village of Salen sits at the narrowest point of the island, approximately halfway between Craignure and Tobermory.
 A minor road cuts across the island from here on the east coast to Gruline on the west coast.
 It is also convenient for the Fishnish ferry to Lochaline.